How can you change the number of partitions or replicas of a Kafka topic?

 Processed a total of 3 messages

-Close the consumer by entering CTRL+C
+Close the consumer with Ctrl-C

 .

-Instead of running a local Kafka cluster, you may use Confluent Cloud, a fully-managed Apache Kafka service.
+Instead of running a local Kafka cluster, you may use Confluent Cloud, a fully managed Apache Kafka service.

-Sign up for Confluent Cloud, a fully-managed Apache Kafka service.
+Sign up for Confluent Cloud, a fully managed Apache Kafka service.

-After you log in to Confluent Cloud Console, click on Add cloud environment
+After you log in to Confluent Cloud Console, click Environments

-and name the environment learn-kafka
+, and name the environment learn-kafka

 .
 Using a new environment keeps your learning resources separate from your other Confluent Cloud resources.